 The Stamford offshore gas field is located 140km from the UK in Block 49/10c in the southern North Sea.
 The field is wholly owned and operated by Centrica Energy that acquired ownership in 2009.

-The field was discovered by Total Oil Marine in 1990 and was developed by Venture Production, who produced first gas from the project in December 2008.
-The field produced 6.5 billion cubic feet (bcf) of gas over its lifetime, before ceasing production in 2012 leading to the closure and subsequently the decommissioning phase.
+The field was discovered by Total Oil Marine in 1990 and was developed by Venture Production, which produced the first gas from the project in December 2008.
+The field produced 6.5 billion cubic feet (Bcf) of gas over its lifetime, before ceasing production in 2012 leading to the closure and subsequently the decommissioning phase.

 Decommissioning is expected to span over a period of two and a half years from 2015.

 The field was developed as a tie-back to the Markham platform located in the Dutch sector with a single appraisal/development well.
 A pipeline and umbilical connect the field to the Markham platform that lies 7.5km away from the Stamford well.

 The subsea production well is located at a water depth of 36m.

 The field infrastructure comprises a single wellhead protection structure (WHPS) with six bolted sections.
 It includes a 6in-diameter and 7.3km-long pipeline lying 70% in the UK sector and 30% in the Dutch sector, as well as a 5in diameter and 7.7km long umbilical that contains methanol and hydraulic supply, power and communications.

 The umbilical also traverses both the UK and Dutch sectors, with 70% of it in the UK region.
 In addition, a 6in-diameter, a 0.2km-long flexible riser is present.